Hemiboeckella powellensis: Adaptations

 The antennules on its face are typically used to find members of its species, or to locate and avoid predators.
-H.powellensis most likely utilises four of its legs for swimming, a trait consistent with other calanoida order copepods.
+H. powellensis most likely utilises four of its legs for swimming, a trait consistent with other calanoida order copepods.

 Conservation status

-Due to H.powellensis being endemic to such a precise region, the IUCN Red List of Endangered Species lists it as "vulnerable".
+Due to H. powellensis being endemic to such a precise region, the IUCN Red List of Endangered Species lists it as "vulnerable".
 The niche distribution of the species means that if Lake Powell is threatened, then the species could be in serious danger of extinction.

 Erosion, salinisation and urbanisation due to European settlement may all pose a risk to their habitat.
 An increase in human activity has led to acid-sulphate soils to run into the lake, which led to the water increasing in acidity, and therefore damaging the organism populations in the lake.
 As well as this, the three creeks supplying water into Lake Powell have their water flows artificially controlled by human interference, which has permanently altered the composition of the lake.
 As a result, cyanobacteria and typhus blooms have both been documented in the area.
-The poor water quality of the lake is of concern, but stakeholders have been making efforts to improve H.powellensiss habitat.
+The poor water quality of the lake is of concern, but stakeholders have been making efforts to improve H. powellensis's habitat.

-In 1977, attempts to collect more specimens on H.powellesis were made by collecting samples from Lake Powell and nearby estuaries, but none were found.
+In 1977, attempts to collect more specimens on H. powellesis were made by collecting samples from Lake Powell and nearby estuaries, but none were found.

 Similar species

 Hemiboeckella powellensis is one of three different species found in the Hemiboeckella genus.
 The other two, Hemiboeckella searli and Hemiboeckella andersonae, are also endemic to Australia.
 The three species are all very similar, but can be differentiated by claw size, limb length and number of exoskeleton segments.
-Unlike H.powellensis, both H.searli and H.andersonae are distributed throughout the eastern and western coasts of Australia.
+Unlike H. powellensis, both H. searli and H. andersonae are distributed throughout the eastern and western coasts of Australia.

 Hemiboeckella was named after the genus Boeckella due to both species being very similar.
 Due to this, there has been debate as to whether these two genera should be considered unique to one another, or if Hemiboeckella is a subgenus of Boeckella.

 Hemiboeckella powellensis also retains a lot of similarities to most species of calanoida copepods, particularly between species located in Australia and New Zealand.
 This could be due to both continents being a part of the supercontinent Gondwana.
 Once this continent separated due to continental drift, the copepod species became more geographically isolated.